Dear reader of ADxS.org, please excuse the disruption.

 Noradrenaline is formed in the nucleus coeruleus and controls, among other things, the posterior attention center in the parietal cortex.

-The dopaminergic and noradrenergic attention center.
+The dopaminergic and the noradrenergic attention center.

 3.1.
 Drugs that increase noradrenaline levels